Formation of ultracold $^{39}$K$^{133}$Cs Feshbach molecules: Conclusions

 \section{Conclusions}

-In conclusion, we have demonstrated a method for producing ultracold mixtures of \potasB and \cs, realized the creation of an ultracold trapped gas of $7.6\times 10^3$ \potasBnospace \csisotope Feshbach molecules by magnetoassociation, and refined the interspecies interaction potentials.
-Further improvements to the cooling scheme may enable the creation of overlapping BECs.
-Their high phase-space density can be exploited to form molecules at high filling fractions from dual Mott insulators in an optical lattice \cite{RbCsLattice,KRblattice}.
-Our purified molecular samples have lifetimes of about 130 ms, limited by inelastic two-body collisions between molecules, providing an excellent starting point for the creation of ultracold ground-state \potasBnospace \csisotope molecules using STIRAP transfer \cite{KCsSTIRAPpaper}.
+We have demonstrated a method for producing ultracold mixtures of \potasB and \cs.
+Th method relies on sympathetic cooling of Cs by $^{39}\text{K}$ to reach sufficiently high phase-space densities for molecule creation.
+With minor modifications, our technique should be able to produce similar mixtures of \potasBB and $^{133}\text{Cs}$.
+Further improvements to the cooling scheme may allow the creation of overlapping BECs.
+The high phase-space density of BECs can be exploited to form molecules at high filling fractions from dual Mott insulators in an optical lattice \cite{RbCsLattice,KRblattice}.

+From our ultracold mixture, we can produce $7.6\times 10^3$ \potasBnospace \csisotope Feshbach molecules by magnetoassociation using a Feshbach resonance at 361.7~G. Our purified molecular samples have lifetimes of about 130 ms, limited by inelastic two-body collisions between molecules.
+They provide an excellent starting point for the creation of ultracold ground-state \potasBnospace \csisotope molecules using STIRAP transfer \cite{KCsSTIRAPpaper}